 NatWest and RBS

-NatWest and Royal Bank of Scotland have launched Cashback Plus, a scheme that lets you earn cashback when you shop with your debit card at certain retailers.
+NatWest and the Royal Bank of Scotland (RBS) offer Cashback Plus, a scheme that lets you earn cashback when you shop with your debit card at certain retailers.

 You earn a minimum of 1% back, which can be turned into cash or converted into vouchers worth even more.